RobertL31/fuddly/docs/source/tutorial.rst

 also try to avoid saving JPG files that trigger errors whose type has already been seen.
 Once the director is all done with this first test case, it can plan the next actions it needs ``fuddly`` to perform for it.
-In our case, it will go on with the next iteration of a disruptor chain, basically ``JPG(finite=True) tTYPE``.
+In our case, it will go on with the next iteration of a operator chain, basically ``JPG(finite=True) tTYPE``.